matthw/aotw2018ctf-writeups/day5/README.md

 ```

-## Exploiting the win function (Part 1)
+## Exploiting the win function (Part 2)

-now that we can leak some libc function's address and return to win() to enter more fancy stuff, we can
-craft something that should do:
+Now that we can leak some libc function's address and return to win() to enter more fancy stuff, we can craft something that should do:

 system("/bin/sh");
 exit();